I recently attended a special seminar that the Jehovah’s Witnesses have every year.

-It soon became apparent to the Witnesses that I was not a member of their faith.
+It quickly became apparent to the Witnesses that I was not a member of their faith.
 Naturally, they asked if they could come visit/teach me at some point in the week.
 I obliged, and two of them met with me on Tuesday morning.

 I gave them an entire hour to teach me whatever their hearts desired.
 One full hour.
 They read scripture, talked about current events in the world, and explained the importance of using God’s rightful name Jehovah.